-Traditionally, many internalist epistemologists have thought that full-blown rationality requires not only the conformity of an agent’s beliefs to rational norms, but moreover the agent’s reflective application of those norms to her beliefs.
-For example, a fully reflective agent might revise a belief because she judges it to be rationally prohibited, or adopt a belief because she judges it to be rationally required.
-A similar idea has received attention in recent discussions of higher-order evidence, where it is often claimed that it is epistemically irrational to hold a belief that one judges to be irrational.
+Higher-order reflection on one’s beliefs is often viewed as a rational ideal.
+The ideally rational agent, it is claimed, does not merely unreflectively conform to rationality’s requirements, but deliberately imposes those requirements on her own beliefs.
+For example, an ideally reflective agent might revise a belief because she judges it to be rationally prohibited, or adopt a belief because she judges it to be rationally required.
+A similar idea has taken hold in recent discussions of higher-order evidence, where it is often claimed that it is epistemically irrational to hold a belief that one judges to be irrational.
 Against these common views, I claim that higher-order judgments provide the wrong kind of reason to hold or revise a belief.
 The right kind of reason to hold or revise a belief is evidence for or against its truth.
 So, a higher-order judgment that one is rationally required to believe that p will give you the right kind of reason to believe that p only when, and to the extent that, one’s being required to believe that p amounts to evidence that p is true.
 Although I grant that facts about what one is rationally required to believe often can amount to evidence about what is true, I claim that this kind of evidential significance is not enough to sustain traditional views about the rational significance of higher-order judgments.

 Intellectual Autonomy and the Cartesian Circle (draft coming soon)